fledge-iot/fledge/docs/91_version_history.rst

        - The build mechanism has been updated to support profiled builds.
        - fledge-north-opcua: In the hierarchy map, forward-slash-separated string tokens in the meta-data and the Asset Name are now parsed and used to construct an object hierarchy in the OPC UA Server's Address Space.
 Since some South plugins and filters send path information to Fledge that is split between a path Datapoint and the Asset Name, path segments found in the Asset Name will be added to the end of the path Datapoint.
 The plugin supports the entire path being present in the Asset Name.
        - OMF North plugin: The default naming convention of PI tags created is Asset name and Datapoint name separated by a dot (.) delimiter.
 It is now possible to choose any single character as the delimiter except characters that are not allowed in OMF field names.
-       - A memory leak in the scale filter plugin has been fixed.
        - Support has been added to automatically detect new storage engines upon restart of Fledge.

     - Bug Fix:

+       - A memory leak in the scale filter plugin has been fixed.
        - A Python compatibility issue with the fledge-south-s7-python plugin has been resolved.
        - An issue with reordering filters in a control pipeline has been resolved.
+       - An issue that could cause the failure of the service if configuring a regular expression in the fledge-filter-omfhint with an invalid regular expression has been resolved.
        - A problem that could cause the dispatcher service to fail when deleting a filter from a control pipeline has been resolved.
        - A problem that could cause the control dispatcher to become unresponsive when adding a filter to an active control pipeline has been resolved.
        - An issue that meant the notification service could not find the control dispatcher if the control dispatcher was started with a non-default name has now been resolved.